ArduPilot/ardupilot/Tools/FilterTestTool/Readme.md

 # ArduPilot IMU Filter Test Tool

-**Warning: always check the onboard FFT to setup filters, this tool only simulate effects of filtering.**
+**Warning: always check the onboard FFT to setup filters, this tool only simulates the effects of filtering.**

 This is a tool to simulate IMU filtering on a raw IMU log.
+This requires activating the RAW_IMU bit on the LOG_BITMASK parameter.
+Currently only supports the primary IMU and does not use batch sampling.

 To run it:

 ```bash